MargeRosen/webdev_quest/README.md

   Each question has one answer.

-  The app tracks all the questions/answers that have been edited by a given user.A user can edit many different questions, and any given question can be edited by many users.
+  The app tracks all the questions with answers that have been provided by a given user.
+A user can edit many different questions, and any given question can be edited by many users.